 Senior management proactively assesses and manages climate-related risks and opportunities.
-Crown Castle's Vice President-Investor Relations and Capital Markets works with an internal ESG Advisor to coordinate company-wide sustainability priorities and to keep senior management apprised of potential climate-related initiatives and opportunities which are identified through dialogue with internal business teams, engagement with shareholders and the investment community, as well as through benchmarking analysis.
+Crown Castle's Vice President-Corporate Finance & Treasurer works with an internal Director of Sustainability to coordinate company-wide sustainability priorities and to keep senior management apprised of potential climate-related initiatives and opportunities, which are identified through engagement with internal business teams, discussions with shareholders and the investment community, and benchmarking analysis.
 Additionally, senior management identifies and evaluates risks (including climate-related risks) based on their potential materiality, the probability and magnitude of the risk and the risk mitigation measures adopted by Crown Castle.
 Senior management assesses renewable energy investment and energy efficiency opportunities that (1) align with Crown Castle's overall business strategy and business model and (2) support Crown Castle's climate-related priorities and goals.
-At least annually, Crown Castle's senior management provides feedback to the Vice President-Audit and Security regarding key risks (including climate-related risks, where relevant) faced by their business unit and Crown Castle as a whole.
+At least annually, Crown Castle's senior management provides feedback to the Vice President-Audit and Security regarding key risks (including climate-related risks, where relevant) faced by their respective business unit and Crown Castle as a whole.